A life of Laziness

 The adventure began well before setting foot inside.

 This theatre was built back in 1851 by a [at that time] very famous architect.
 Once finished, the theatre became known as one of the biggest in a non-capitol city.
-The theatre was renovated in 1887 and again in 1933 due to the passing of time.
+The theatre was renovated in 1887 and again in 1933 out of necessity.
 The interior and design were reconsidered, in addition to the classic maintenance work.

-In 1978 the roof collapsed due to heavy snow and the complex has been falling apart ever since.
-The snow was kind of the last curtain, that finally fell down as an end to this magical theatre.
+In 1978 the roof collapsed due to heavy snowfall and the complex has been falling apart ever since.
+The snow can be considered as a sort of 'last curtain', that finally fell down as an end to this magical theatre.